irinatu17/MyCookBook/README.md

 There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but would like to do so in future.
 Both of these features are displayed in my initial wireframes.
 #### Search recipe
+At this stage Search functionality was considered not as important as other features.
+However, I believe that in future as the website will grow, it will be necessary to implement it.
 The search recipe function is based on the keyword and recipe name, allowing user to search for the recipe.
 Filters "by cuisine", "by meal type" and "by diet type" would allow user to have more detailed search.
 #### My favourites
 User would have an opportunity to "like" other recipes, saving them in "my favourites" collection, which would be displayed on a separate page.